amos-hodges/bug-tracker-app/root/bug-track/USERSTORIES.md

     - [ ] Employee - change statuses and add notes on tickets, cannot close ticket without manager approval
     - [ ] Demo - select user type and demonstrate priveleges without creating new account
 - [ ] Dashboard upon login displaying tickets for the current project with condensed information
+- [ ] Tickets are assigned to specific users, and can only be reassigned by managers or admin
 - [ ] Tickets can be maximized to there own page, where comments can be made and history viewed
 - [ ] Tickets have all relevant info (category, description, severity, importance, creator, date, etc.)
 - [x] Tickets can be created, modified